Paul Soleillet: Early years (1842–71)

 Jean-Joseph-Marie-Michel-Paul Soleillet was born in Nîmes on 29 April 1842.

 His family originated in Marseille but was long settled in Nîmes.

 His father retired as Director of Direct Contributions in Montpellier.

 His mother, a Boyer, came from a family with a mid-sized shop that sold furniture and jewelry.

 His cousin, Ferdinand Boyer, was a barrister in Nîmes who became a deputy in 1871.

 He was also related to the Chabaud-Latours, a prominent local family with national connections.

 Soleillet attended secondary school at Avignon.

 He was a day student at the college of Saint-Joseph.

 His father gave him a job in his office, and was grooming him to succeed him.

 He had been pushed into marrying a girl from a good family.

 When she died in childbirth he fell into a depressed state and wanted to escape to a new environment.

 He became partner of a small manufacturer of gold and silver lamé fabrics designed for the North African market, travelled to Algeria and fell in love with the country.

 He first visited Algeria in 1865 and returned to Algiers in 1866, when he visited much of French Algeria.

 In 1867 he was in the regency of Tunisia, where a cholera epidemic broke out.

 He helped care for the sick.

 His company went bankrupt, and then in 1870 the Franco-Prussian War began.

 He returned to France and enrolled as a private soldier.

 He served in the Battle of Coulmiers and throughout the Loire campaign.

 In October 1871 Soleillet wrote to the Minister of Public Works about bringing trade from the Central Sahara and West Sudan to the Algerian markets.

 The government in Paris saw no reason to interfere in a purely Algerian matter.

-Charles de Larcy, the Minister of Commerce, ignored Soleillet's letters.
+Roger de Larcy, the Minister of Commerce, ignored Soleillet's letters.

 However, in Marseille Soleillet was introduced to Félix de Surville, a financier and economist who put Soleillet in touch with the Société Générale Algérienne.

 After several meetings he was advised to return to Algeria where the director of the Comptoir d'Alger would be able to help him.

 His father died around this time.